Loving Couples (1980 film)

-Plot
+Synopsis

 The plot offers a comic spin on adultery.
 When Greg crashes his sports car, doctor Evelyn comes to his rescue, and the two soon are engaged in an affair.
 Evelyn's workaholic husband learns about it from Greg's live-in girlfriend, scatterbrained television weather girl Stephanie, and the two begin to engage in a dalliance of their own.
 Complications arise when the two couples plan a clandestine weekend getaway at the same Acapulco resort.

-Production notes
+Production

-The scenes in Mexico actually were shot in San Diego, California, and the hotel interiors were filmed at the Ambassador Hotel on Wilshire Boulevard in Los Angeles.
+The scenes in Mexico actually were shot in San Diego, California at the Hotel del Coronado, and the hotel interiors were filmed at the Ambassador Hotel on Wilshire Boulevard in Los Angeles.

-The film grossed $2,806,659 in the US.

-Together with A Change of Seasons, the film was one of two 1980 20th Century Fox releases starring Shirley MacLaine that dealt with the subject of marital infidelity.

-Coburn said "“It was a change of pace.
+Together with A Change of Seasons, the film was one of two 1980s 20th Century Fox's releases starring Shirley MacLaine that dealt with the subject of marital infidelity.
+Regarding the similarity between the former and his appreciation for Loving Couples, Coburn said: “It was a change of pace.
 It was a comedy.
-I thought it was pretty good.
-But, there was another film out around the same time with Shirley MacLaine called A CHANGE OF SEASONS.
-You know, that film was a lot like LOVING COUPLES.
+I thought it was pretty good, but here was another film out around the same time with Shirley MacLaine called A Change of Seasons.
+You know, that film was a lot like Loving Couples.
 It was almost the same fuckin’ story.
 Shirley played the same kind of character.
-I don't know why.”
+I don't know why”.
+It was one of Coburn's last leading roles.